The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 There are basically two types of benches:

-They are designed to provide a more powerful and higher-quality sound with better bass response compared to onboard speakers.
+They are designed to provide a more powerful, higher-quality sound, with a better bass response compared to onboard speakers.

 Amps are quite versatile and can be used in a variety of situations, starting from a small band rehearsal and ending with big performances and live events.